JenArmenta/JenArmenta/README.md

 Hi, I’m @JenArmenta!

-I am a leader, coach, manager and technical writer!
+I am a writer, editor, leader and manager!

 My gifts are my communication, organizational, writing, and technical skills; as well as my strong emotional intelligence.